apache/spark/UPDATING.md

 ## Airflow Master

+### Default value for `[celery] operation_timeout` has changed to `1.0`

+From Airflow 2, by default Airflow will retry 3 times to publish task to Celery broker.
+This is controlled by `[celery] task_publish_max_retries`.
+Because of this we can now have a lower Operation timeout that raises `AirflowTaskTimeout`.
+This generally occurs during network blips or intermittent DNS issues.

 ### Adding Operators and Sensors via plugins is no longer supported

 Operators and Sensors should no longer be registered or imported via Airflow's plugin mechanism -- these types of classes are just treated as plain python classes by Airflow, so there is no need to register them with Airflow.